 The abstract value for pointer values in FRAMA-C is a set of tuples $(\&x_i, o_i^{\sharp})$ where x_i is a program variable and o_i^{\sharp} is an interval abstracting the set of possible values of the pointer offset.
+This is more precise than the usual abstraction $\overline{\&x} \times o^{\sharp}$, in which the offsets for different base addresses are coalesced together.

-2.3 Bit-masking
+2.3 Bit-masking on pointers

-C programs often use bitwise operators ("&" band, "|" bor, "\" xor, "\" bnot) or shift ("<<" lshift, ">>" rshift) to extract parts of integers or pointers.
+C programs often use bitwise operators ("&" band, "|" bor, " \wedge " xor, " \sim " bnot) or shift ("<<" lshift, ">>" rshift) to extract parts of integers or pointers.
 In terms of precision, those operations are usually poorly handled by numerical analysis domaine such as intervals or polyhedra.
 This loss of precision may lead to false alarms, but often remains acceptable in practice.

 However, more severe problems occur when those operators are applied to pointers that have been casted into a proper integer type, such as uintptr_t.
 In this case, some analyzers will stop after reporting an invalid operation, and most others will lose important information about the possible offsets of the pointers.
+Yet, this form of coding is widespread on low-level C programs.
 We show in Figure 1 some code fragments that involve masking on pointers.

-In the abstract interpreter of Frama-C, casting a pointer into an integer acts as the identity on the abstract value, but all subsequent numeric operations cause the abstract value to degenerate into a special object, called garbled mix.
+In the abstract interpreter of FRAMA-C, casting a pointer into an integer acts as the identity on the abstract value, but all subsequent numeric operations cause the abstract value to degenerate into a special object, called garbled mix.
 Those garbled mix keep track of the addresses they may contain, but nothing else.